-Dr. Mishra is an assistant professor in the CRI, in the Cecil H. and Ida Green Comprehensive Center for Molecular, Computational and Systems Biology, and of pediatrics at UT Southwestern.
-He earned his M.D. and Ph.D. from UT Southwestern’s Medical Scientist Training Program.
-He was a postdoctoral scholar at the California Institute of Technology, where he focused on mechanisms underlying the control of mitochondrial behavior.
-His research focuses on the function of mitochondria, a cellular compartment that uses oxygen to produce energy from nutrients.
-Children whose mitochondria do not function efficiently develop severe symptoms that impair the development and function of the nervous system and muscles.
+Dr. Mishra is an assistant professor at CRI and an assistant professor of pediatrics at UT Southwestern.
+He is also affiliated with the Cecil H. and Ida Green Comprehensive Center for Molecular, Computational, and Systems Biology.
+He earned both his M.D. and his Ph.D. from UT Southwestern’s Medical Scientist Training Program.
+He conducted his postdoctoral research at the California Institute of Technology, where he focused on studying mechanisms that control mitochondrial behavior.

 Jian Xu, Ph.D.

-Dr. Xu is an assistant professor in the CRI and of pediatrics at UT Southwestern.
-He earned an M.S. in cancer biology from Fudan University in China.
-He came to the U.S. to pursue a Ph.D. at the University of California, Los Angeles, where he studied the regulation of stem cells’ ability to differentiate into germ layers.
-In 2008, he was awarded a Helen Hay Whitney postdoctoral fellowship at Boston Children’s Hospital and Harvard Medical School, where he studied sickle cell disease.
-The discovery of a protein that turns on the development of the disease resulted in two patents and publications in Nature and Science.
-Newly recruited to the CRI as a CPRIT Scholar in Cancer Research, Dr. Xu is focusing on childhood leukemia with the long-term goal of understanding the epigenetic and genetic basis of stem cell development and how misregulation can cause cancer.
+Dr. Xu is an assistant professor at CRI and an assistant professor of pediatrics at UT Southwestern.
+He is also a CPRIT Scholar in Cancer Research and a Leukemia & Lymphoma Society Scholar.
+He earned his Ph.D. at the University of California, Los Angeles.
+In 2008, he was awarded a Helen Hay Whitney Postdoctoral Fellowship at Boston Children’s Hospital and Harvard Medical School, where he studied sickle cell disease.
+The discovery of a protein that turns on the development of the disease resulted in two patents being cured and publications in Nature and Science.

 Hao Zhu, M.D.